shahdamohamed/store_managment_system/README.md

 3. Run the provided SQL script to create tables and insert sample data.

 4. Connect the database to your backend system (Django, Flask, etc.).

-## 📌 Future Enhancements
-- Add payment integration to handle transactions.

-- Implement an API for seamless integration with a web or mobile frontend.

-- Enhance security with password hashing and authentication mechanisms.